-The fireworks are the perfect way to cap off a magical day at Magic Kingdom and I’m sharing some of our tips on the best places to watch the Magic Kingdom fireworks.
+The fireworks are the perfect way to cap off a magical day at Magic Kingdom, and I’m sharing some of our tips on the best places to watch the Magic Kingdom fireworks.
 Even though we’ve seen them many times, I still make sure we can catch a glimpse of the fireworks on just about every night of our trip!
 Sometimes it’s from a prime viewing location within the park, and sometimes it’s from somewhere else at the Walt Disney World Resort.

 Magic Kingdom Fireworks From Main Street